Five reasons to study Counselling

-It is often said that one of the keys to job satisfaction is being able to live in the knowledge you're doing something worthwhile.
-Well, you'd have to go a long way to find somebody who could successfully argue counsellors don't do a meaningful job.
-After all, very few professions offer the chance to make a signficant difference to someone's life on a day-to-day basis in the same way Counselling does.
+One of the keys to job satisfaction is knowing that you're doing something worthwhile.
+Very few professions offer the chance to make a significant difference to someone else's life on a day-to-day basis in the same way that counselling does.

-2. You'll learn something you can use in real life
+2. Something you can use in real life

-Unlike many university degrees, a Counselling degree will give you knowledge and skills you can use in a personal capacity as well as a professional one.
-Of course, nobody wants to take their work home with them, but if you have a friend or family member who needs a little support, you'll be able to offer more than just a shoulder to cry on.
+Unlike many university degrees, a Counselling degree will give you skills that you can use in a personal capacity as well as a professional one.
+Of course, nobody wants to take their work home with them, but if you have a friend or family member who needs some support, you'll be able to offer more than just a shoulder to cry on.

 3. Exciting degree choices

-Psychology is a fascinating subject, and we're not just saying that – last year it was the fourth most searched-for subject on our site, so clearly others think so too!
-However, if you're keen on applying some psychological expertise rather than just acquiring it, Counselling could be right up your street.
+Psychology is a fascinating subject, however, if you're keen on applying some psychological expertise rather than just acquiring it, Counselling could be a great choice for you.